chocolateflight/cdsco2402u-final-exam/README.md

   - `Case`: Represents a single case with associated data.
   - `CaseArchive`: Manages a collection of cases, providing methods to load, search, filter, and sort.
   - `SortingAlgorithm` and `SearchAlgorithm`: Contain the logic for merge sort and searching methods.
-- **Menu Interface:**
-  - A text-based interface provided by the `menu()` function.
-Users can interactively choose operations to perform on the archive.
+  - `Application`: Runs the application and provides a text-base interface users can interactively choose operations to perform on the archive from.

 ## Algorithms
 - **Merge Sort:**